 The specific penalty that an individual will face for possession of fentanyl will depend on a variety of factors which include the individuals prior record, the amount of fentanyl, and the circumstances in which the fentanyl was possessed.
 Simple possession, meaning the fentanyl was possessed in a small amount for personal use will result in the potential penalties described above.
 If the individual does not have a prior record, it is likely that the individual would receive a period of probation and not face further jail time.
 However, if the individual was in possession of a larger amount of fentanyl and the police or prosecutor allege that the individual possessed the fentanyl with the intent to give or distribute fentanyl it to another person, the penalties can be much more severe and can include jail time.

-Defenses to Possession of Fentanyl
+Defenses for Possession of Fentanyl in New Jersey

 There are certain defenses to a possession of fentanyl charge that may be raised.
 Some common defenses include challenging the reason that the police stopped the individual in the first place and or challenging the evidence that the person was actually in possession of illegal substances.